smartdevicelink/sdl_hmi_integration_guidelines/docs/SDL/OnReceivedPolicyUpdate/index.md

 ## OnReceivedPolicyUpdate
-Type
-: Notification
+Type: Notification

-Sender
-: HMI
+Sender: HMI

-Purpose
-: Trigger SDL to merge the Updated Policy Table to the Local Policy Table
+Purpose: Trigger SDL to merge the Updated Policy Table to the Local Policy Table

 ### Notification

-HMI must
+!!!MUST

 Send `SDL.OnReceivedPolicyUpdate` notification to SDL after HMI finalized processing the updated Policy Table delivered via `BC.SystemRequest`(for example, after decrypting it _in case_ and by the scheme required by Policies Server)
 !!!

-**Note**
+!!!
+NOTE
 1. `SDL.OnReceivedPolicyUpdate` dependencies:
    * SDL expects `SDL.OnReceivedPolicyUpdate` _only in case_ it's built with "-DEXTENDED_POLICY: PROPRIETARY" flag  flag. _Otherwise_ SDL handles the entire PTU flow by itself.
-   * SDL will not use Updated PT until notified by HMI
+   * SDL will not use Updated PT until notified by HMI !!!

-!!!

 #### Parameters